Doppia-T/LinkeBot/README.md

 ## RUN GUI

-Run the GUI application using following command:
-From the root directory.
+Run the GUI application using following command from the root directory.

 ```
 python -m gui.linkebot_gui